anna-dang/mod04-computer_vision_CNN/README.md

 #### Future Work

-    - Collect more images or continue data augmentation to increase training set from ~5,000 images.
+    - This is a supervised learning task and thus performance is based on the quality of the dataset used.
+Collect more labeled images or continue data augmentation to increase the quantity of images in the training set.
     - Try transfer learning - use an established x-ray classifier and build model on top of that.
     - Progressively resize the model input image size to find the smallest possible input size without sacrificing performance.